adlerhurst/eventstore/README.md

 Some ideas which probably will be implemented.
 The list is unordered and some points might never be implemented.

 - [x] allow multiple filters in eventstore.Filter
-  ~~- [ ] storage: provide an Optimize method to simpify queries~~ ~~- [ ] maybe two layers of optimizations would be more useful.
+  - [ ] ~~storage: provide an Optimize method to simpify queries~~
+  - [ ] ~~maybe two layers of optimizations would be more useful.
 First in eventstore to collect filters and one in storage optimized on it's internal data structures.~~
 - [ ] additional storage types
   - [ ] sql (crdb) storage
   - [ ] file storage